-- (f) Prior to operation, ancillary terrestrial component licensees shall: - (1) Provide the Commission with sufficient information to complete coordi-

-(2) Take all practicable steps to avoid locating ATC base stations within radio line of sight of Mobile Aeronautical Telemetry (MAT) receive sites in order to protect U.S. MAT systems consistent with ITU-R Recommendation ITU-R M.1459.
+- (f) Prior to operation, ancillary terrestrial component licensees shall: - (1) Provide the Commission with sufficient information to complete coordination of ATC base stations with Search-and-Rescue Satellite-Aided Tracking (SARSAT) earth stations opin order to protect U.S. MAT systems consistent with ITU-R Recommendation ITU-R M.1459.
 MSS ATC base stations located within radio line of sight of a MAT receiver must be coordinated with the Aerospace and Flight Test Radio Coordinating Council (AFTRCC) for non-Government MAT receivers on a case-by-case basis prior to operation.
 For government MAT receivers, the MSS licensee shall supply sufficient information to the Commission to allow coordination to take place.
 A listing of current and planned MAT receiver sites can be obtained from AFTRCC for non-Government sites and through the FCC's IRAC Liaison for Government MAT receiver sites.